hotwax/oms-documentation/user-manuals/users/createUser.md

 5. If you’re creating a facility login, provide the following details:
    - Select a Facility from the list
-   - The username will be pre-filled automatically, but you can change this if you’d like.
+   - The username will be pre-filled automatically, but you can change this if you’d like
    - Reset Password Email
    - Facility Contact Number

+6. Upon clicking the 'Create User' button, user will be created and you will reach User Setup page where you can pick between Quick Setup and Manual Setup.

 ## Step 2: User Setup